 BRIDGING THE GAP

-We are delighted to be working with Meera Maharaj (flute), Lorraine Hart (oboe), Ọlá Akindipe (clarinet), Benjamin Garalnick (horn) and Daria Phillips (bassoon) as our new Bridge Ensemble.
+We are delighted to be working with Meera Maharaj (flute), Michael Stowe (oboe), Ọlá Akindipe (clarinet), Benjamin Garalnick (horn) and Daria Phillips (bassoon) as our current Bridge Ensemble.

-‘Bridging the Gap’ is nurturing, supporting and training these talented young wind musicians as a brand new wind quintet showcasing talent drawn from backgrounds under-represented in chamber music.
+‘Bridging the Gap’ is nurturing, supporting and training these talented young wind musicians as a new wind quintet, showcasing talent drawn from backgrounds under-represented in chamber music.

-Performing at the highest standard, these musicians will also become role models for young musicians who may never before have seen or heard themselves represented within the world of chamber music, as they begin work in South Yorkshire schools in 2023 as part of our new WeCompose project.
+Performing at the highest standard, these wind players will become role models for young musicians who may never before have seen or heard themselves represented within the world of chamber music.
+In 2023 and 2024 they worked in South Yorkshire schools as part of our WeCompose project in secondary schools, inspiring students while developing their skills working in an educational setting.

-In partnership with specialist organisations, including Black Lives in Music, we have developed a two-year programme to support the musical, participatory and professional development of these young musicians.
+In partnership with specialist organisations, including Black Lives in Music, we developed this two-year programme to support the musical, participatory and professional development of these young musicians.

 ABOUT THE ARTISTS